brownsoo/ValueAnimator/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `open ValueAnimator.xcworkspace`.
+You can see ValueAnimatorExample project.

 ## Requirements